 Soon after taking office in 2007 I saw that an economic downturn was upon us and that, besides helping people with emergency assistance, the Trustee’s office was going to need to focus on getting

-The U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) has released $1,122,208.50 in Pre-Disaster Mitigation (PDM) funds to the city of Fort Wayne, Ind. for the acquisition of 20 homes in the floodplains of the St. Mary’s River and Junk Ditch.
+The U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) has released $1,122,208.50 in Pre-Disaster Mitigation (PDM) funds to the city of Fort Wayne, Ind. for the acquisition

 In the past five years, more than 300 miles of neighborhood street improvements have occurred in the City of Fort Wayne.
 This year, we’re going to have another tremendous year of infrastructure upgrades

 It’s sure nice to welcome spring.
 After a winter of such ups and downs in temperature it’s no wonder that we have outside work to do such as potholes to fill and lawns to repair.
 I’m sure many

 Well, spring is just around the corner and that means we are busy with a couple of projects besides our usual township business; one project that is new for us this year is that we are a site for the

 I’d like to congratulate the Fort Wayne Parks & Recreation Department and the Fort Wayne Police Department for their collaboration on the Partner Officer Program.

 Recently an employee experienced the passing of her father.
 When someone I know loses a parent, I think about the loss of my parents.
 Some of the words to “Turn!
 Turn!
 Turn!” by the Byrds pop into

 I delivered my 12th State of the City address at the Grand Wayne Center recently.
 The theme was “Our Future is Now,” with an emphasis on the excitement and revitalization being experienced in downtown,

 Presidents’ Day is on February 18th this year, and a few years ago I did some research on that topic that I would like to share with you again.

 When I was growing up, we didn’t have a holiday

 Progress continues on Fort Wayne’s deep rock sewer tunnel project.
 The deep rock sewer tunnel is a significant portion of the effort to clean Fort Wayne’s rivers and protect neighborhoods from basement

 We just celebrated the national holiday commemorating the birthday of Martin Luther King Jr, and now I am looking forward to Valentine’s Day.

 That’s when I share my warm regards (and sometimes the

 I will deliver my 2019 State of the City Address at noon on Wednesday, Feb.
 13 at the Grand Wayne Center, 120 W. Jefferson Blvd.
 This presentation is free and open to the public.
-Attendees are encouraged to arrive by 11:45 a.m.
-During my speech, I’ll highlight City successes in 2018 and look ahead
+Attendees are encouraged

 I wish you all a very happy, healthy and prosperous new year!